KStateMachine/kstatemachine/README.md

 Main features are:

 * Kotlin DSL syntax for defining state machine structure;
-* conditional transitions, when target state is dynamic and is calculated in a moment of event processing depending on application business logic;
+* Conditional transitions, when target state is dynamic and is calculated in a moment of event processing depending on application business logic;
-* argument passing for events and transitions.
+* Argument passing for events and transitions;
+* Export state machine structure to [Graphviz](https://graphviz.org/).

 _The library is currently in a development phase.
 You are welcome to propose useful features._